Farnham, New York

-Farnham is a village in the town of Brant, Erie County, New York, United States.
+Farnham is a village in the town of Brant, New York, United States.
 The population of Farnham was 381 at the 2020 census.
-It is part of the Buffalo–Niagara Falls Metropolitan Statistical Area.
+It is part of the Buffalo-Niagara Falls metropolitan area.
 The village is named after Leroy Farnham, a local landowner and merchant.

 Farnham is located in the western part of the town of Brant, north of the Cattaraugus Reservation and southeast of Evangola State Park.

 History

 The Village of Farnham was incorporated in 1892, having been built up around the Lake Shore Railroad.

 Geography

 Farnham is located at 42°35′30″N 79°5′7″W (42.591643, -79.085173).

 According to the United States Census Bureau, the village has a total area of 1.2 sqmi, all land.

 Farnham is at the junction of New York State Route 5 and New York State Route 249.